88° 42' 39"

 Pickett also is one of our best moose lakes and seeing this magnificent animal feeding on aquatic plants is a super trill in itself.

-For 2012, keeps this boreal paradise in mind as a fishing destination on the Ogoki Frontier.
+Keep this boreal paradise in mind as a fishing destination on the Ogoki Frontier.

 2-way radio equipped